weichenhuang1/daphnia_cv/README.txt

 TROUBLESHOOTING:
-if it says no module found for cv2 or numpy, try: python -m pip install cv2 and python -m pip install numpy
+if it says no module found for cv2 or numpy, try: python -m pip install opencv and python -m pip install numpy